rajhseg/Blazor_WebAssembly_SampleApplication/README.md

 Authentication Flow

 **Login with credentials

-      -> tokengenerate return encoded token (save actual token in db) -> delegateHandler(foreach httprequest Authorization header set by sending the encoded token) -> Middleware will run before auth middleware , where we take the encoded token and get the actual token from db, then assign to Authorization header.
+      -> tokengenerate return encoded token (save actual token in db)

+            -> delegateHandler(foreach httprequest Authorization header set by sending the encoded token)

+                  -> Middleware will run before auth middleware , where we take the encoded token and get the actual token from db, then assign to Authorization header.

+                  -> instead of middleware we can use onMessageReceived event to assign the actual token from db. two ways we can do the reassign.

                         -> (based on JWTConfig in program.cs) Authorize Attribute validate the Claims.**